 Don’t let an inspector or appraiser convince you they are experts everywhere.
 City codes and weather conditions are very different in a beach community than a mountain location.
 As such, an inspector who regularly works in your area will be keen to see common problem areas specific to that area.

 The same is true for appraisers who might not understand the difference in pocket communities.
 Large cities often have areas that are referred to as pockets where the value of homes in a six-block radius is substantially higher than just a few blocks away.
-If an appraiser doesn’t understand the way the pockets work in Washington DC and North Carolina, they may pull comparable property data from the less desirable community skewing the final appraisal.
+If an appraiser doesn’t understand the way the pockets work in Charlotte, they may pull comparable property data from the less desirable community skewing the final appraisal.

 Price is Not the Answer

 Don’t choose either a property inspector or an appraiser based on price.
 While there are many expenses going into a property purchase, the cheapest doesn’t determine the best or the worst for these tasks.
-Take the time to review costs and understand the average price of each in Washington DC and North Carolina.
+Take the time to review costs and understand the average price of each in Charlotte.
 Then review the credentials and talk to local realtors to find out who is commonly used.
 You’ll find that many different realtors use the best providers regardless of what realty company they represent.

 Ask Lots of Questions